World Clubfoot Day, 3 June 2019

-The ACT Project is a partnership between the NDORMS, CURE Ethiopia Children’s Hospital, CURE Clubfoot, Global Clubfoot Initiative (GCI), CURE International UK and local ministries of health, supported by the UK Clubfoot Consensus Group.
-The initial funding was from the UK Department for International Development.
-The Tanzania course in April 2018 was generously co-funded by MiracleFeet and the OxReach Africa Clubfoot Training campaign.
+The ACT Project is a partnership between the NDORMS, CURE Ethiopia Children's Hospital, CURE Clubfoot, Global Clubfoot Initiative (GCI), CURE International UK and local ministries of health, supported by the UK Clubfoot Consensus Group.
+The initial funding was from the UK Department for International Development, with additional generous public support through the University of Oxford OxReach crowdfunding campaign, and from MiracleFeet.

 Find out more about our clubfoot research here.